 Based on these subjective value functions, there are a number of widely used criteria for a fair division.
 Some of these conflict with each other but often they can be combined.
 The criteria described here are only for when each player is entitled to the same amount:

-• A proportional division means that every person gets at least his due share according to his own value function.
-For instance if three people divide up a cake each gets at least a third by their own valuation, i.e. each of the n people gets a subset of which he values as at least 1/n of the total value:
+A proportional division means that every player gets at least their due share according to their own value function.
+For instance if three people divide up a cake, each gets at least a third by their own valuation, i.e. each of the n people gets a subset of which he values as at least 1/n of the total value:

-• An envy-free division guarantees that no-one will want somebody else's share more than their own, i.e. every person gets a share that he values at least as much as all other shares:
+An envy-free division guarantees that no-one will want somebody else's share more than their own, i.e. every person values their own share at least as much as all other shares:

-• A group-envy-free division guarantees that no subset of agents envies another subset of the same size; it is much stronger than envy-freeness.
+A group-envy-free division guarantees that no subset of agents envies another subset of the same size; this is a stronger condition than envy-freeness.

-• An equitable division means every person feels exactly the same happiness, i.e. the proportion of the cake a player receives by their own valuation is the same for every player.
-This is a difficult aim as players need not be truthful if asked their valuation:
+An equitable division means every player’s valuation of their own slice is equal, i.e. each receives equal value, or “experiences equal happiness”.
+This is a difficult aim as players need not be truthful if asked their valuation.

 In addition to fairness, it is sometimes desired that the division be Pareto optimal, i.e., no other allocation would make someone better off without making someone else worse off.
 The term efficiency comes from the economics idea of the efficient market.
 A division where one player gets everything is optimal by this definition so on its own this does not guarantee even a fair share.
 See also efficient cake-cutting and the price of fairness.